Here are the most interesting Samoa facts I learnt while I was in the country.

 So, men wear the ‘lava lava skirt’ as standard.
 It’s like a wrap around, which I gather most men wear some boxers underneath.

 I’d say there were slightly more men wearing the lava lava than shorts or trousers.
 No biggy and perfectly accepted.
+Little fact about Samoan culture for you there.

 8. Tattoos are a big deal in Samoa